jumidev/terraform-modules-auto-azurerm/messaging/eventhub_namespace/README.md

 }

 inputs = {
-   name = "name of eventhub_namespace"
+   name = "Specifies the name of the EventHub Namespace resource..."
    resource_group_name = "${resource_group}"
    location = "${location}"
-   sku = "sku of eventhub_namespace"
+   sku = "Defines which tier to use"
 }

 tfstate_store = {